Horizons-Software/roworks-discussion-board/README.md

-# roworks-discussion-board
+# ROWORKS Discussion Board

-Discussion board for ROWORKS, open to all.
+Please note that this group will contain many technical announcements alongside ROWORKS, just note that any content deemed inappropriate **will** be removed.